diegoiglesias/simple-php-sheetsu/README.md

 getSpreadsheet(<$column>, <$value>, <$fields>);
 ```

 Return array of all rows from spreadsheet.
-Optionally get results where column's value of :column equals :value.
+Optionally get results where column's value of `$column` equals `$value`.
 If fields parameter is given, only those column will be returned in the row hash.
 Values in fields need to be comma separated.
 It's a blend of two Sheetsu's API methods: `GET /` and `GET /:column/:value`